How Much Electricity (Power) Does a TV Use?

 1. Choosing a TV installation location.
 It is advisable to install your TV in a lighted room, and by that way, you will save on TV brightness.
 To do this, just go to the settings via the remote control and reduce the desired parameter to the optimal indicator.

 2. Unplug the device from the socket.
 Standby or Sleep Mode – The device is plugged in but physically turned off.
-During this period, the technique also consumes electricity, although not in such large quantities.
+The technique also consumes electricity during this period, although not in such large quantities.
 You can save up to 5 watts by this tip.

 3. Turn ON Eco mode in modern TVs (energy-saving mode).
 To enable it, you need to go to the settings and select the desired operating mode.